 As is often true in the law, however, the attorney-client privilege is subject to certain limitations.
 One such limitation, commonly referred to as the "testamentary exception." specifically applies in estate and trust disputes.

-What Is The Testamentary Exception?
+What Is The Testamentary Exception in Virginia?

 In disputes between heirs or beneficiaries under a decedent's will, communications between the decedent and their estate planning lawyer can shed light on important issues.
 For example, an estate planning lawyer may have knowledge of the testator's mental capacity or whether the testator was subject to any potential undue influence.
 They likely had conversations with the testator about how they intended to divide their property.
 They may even know about the existance and contents of a lost will.